ipunkt/docker-varnish-stale-config/README.md

 The backends are generated from the services links.
 However in rancher 1.2.0-pre3 there is a bug in rancher/confd giving `STACK/SERVICE` as key and confd only passes on the `STACK` part.
 Thus the config is generated for all services matching the links `STACK` and:
-- BACKEND_PREFIX: Name to match
+- BACKEND\_PREFIX: Name to match
-- BACKEND_DIVIDER: only up until this character is matched
+- BACKEND\_DIVIDER: only up until this character is matched
 - NOBOTS: if this is set to `true` then the bot useragent -> pass through(pipe) mode instead of cache
-- VARY_AUTH: If this is set to `true` then caching will take place despite an authorization header being sent.
+- VARY\_AUTH: If this is set to `true` then caching will take place despite an authorization header being sent.
 Responses will vary based on the authorization header.
   This is ment for staging environments with basic auth protection.
-- IGNORE_COOKIES: If this is set to `true` then caching will take place despite cookies.
+- IGNORE\_COOKIES: If this is set to `true` then caching will take place despite cookies.
 Responses are NOT varied by cookie
+- SIMPLE\_BACKEND: If this is set to `true` then varnish will simply use the hostname `backend` as its backend.

 Ex.
-BACKEND_PREFIX `abc`, BACKEND_DIVIDER `-`:
+BACKEND\_PREFIX `abc`, BACKEND_DIVIDER `-`:
 - `abc-v1` would match `abc` = `abc` and create a backend for the service
 - `abcd-v1` would match `abcd` != `abc` and discard the service